 Pro Tip: Take a nice warm shower before bed and apply a bit more oil to your face and beard than you normally would in the morning.
 Let the beard oil work its magic overnight.
 You’ll wake up to a softer beard and glowing skin in the morning.

 Know a man who needs some beard help?
 Share this article and help spread the word.
 Have a question?
-Drop it in the comment section below.
+Send us an email!

 If you are ready for a softer and healthier beard, you can buy our Premium Beard Oil here.